“May these words of my mouth and this meditation of my heart be pleasing in your sight, Lord, my Rock and my Redeemer.” (Psalm 19:14 NIV)

 Writing involves a thousand decisions on everything from story world to characters to themes to sensitive topics to the book’s tone.
 The publishing business spawns a thousand more decisions, from finding an agent or an editor, to selecting which project to work on, to determining when a story is ready.

 When one piece of advice contradicts another, we need wisdom to decide who to listen to.
-When we’re addressing sensitive topics and wondering how far we’re permitted to go, our judgement can be so colored by personal experiences, logical assumptions, and cultural views that we need God’s wisdom to help us tailor the story’s tone and theme for our intended audience.
+When we’re addressing sensitive topics and wondering how far we’re permitted to go, our judgment can be so colored by personal experiences, logical assumptions, and cultural views that we need God’s wisdom to help us tailor the story’s tone and theme for our intended audience.
 And when success seems paramount, we need wisdom to remember that our worth is not based on manuscript requests or reviews on Amazon.

 2. Humility and Confidence